Shtriga

-A shtriga (shtrigë) is a vampiric witch in Albanian mythology and folklore that sucks the blood of infants at night while they sleep, and then turns into a flying insect (traditionally a moth, fly or bee).
+A shtriga (shtrigë) is a vampiric witch in Albanian mythology and folklore that sucks the blood of infants at night while they sleep, and then transform themselves into a flying insect (traditionally a moth, fly or bee).
 Only the shtriga herself could cure those she had drained.
 The shtriga is often pictured as a woman with a hateful stare (sometimes wearing a cape) and a horribly disfigured face.
 They usually live in hidden places in the forest and have supernatural powers.
 The term shtriga is used also with the common meaning of "witch", referring to a bad and ugly old woman who casts evil spells upon people.
 The male noun for shtriga is shtrigu or shtrigan.

 Etymology

 The Albanian word shtrigë (definite form being shtriga) derives from the Latin strīga, "evil spirit, witch", related to strega, strigă and strzyga.